Yandex Cloud

 While processing, streaming data is often extended with additional information.
 This information is called reference and the process of adding data is called enrichment.

 Yandex Query can use data stored in Yandex Object Storage for enrichment.
-The SQL JOIN
+To enrich data, use the SQL JOIN clause.

 Warning